Once Upon A Mattress

 Aunt Katie and Uncle mike Pressler

 Aunt Katie and Uncle Mike Pressler.
-The dress sleeves date it to the mid 1890s.
+The dress sleeves date it to the mid-1890s.

-The Presslers moved to Hamilton County, Nebraska about 1881 and purchased 80 acres in Section 32, Scoville Township, just a half mile north of the Clay County line.
-In 1882 John J. Kline, made a trip to Hamilton County to view the farm across the section from his brother-in-law, and he purchased the 160 acres.
-The following spring the Kline family moved to Hamilton County from Illinois and settled across the section from Aunt Katie and Uncle Mike Pressler.
+The Presslers moved to Hamilton County, Nebraska, about 1881, and purchased 80 acres in Section 32, Scoville Township, just a half mile north of the Clay County line.
+In 1882, John J. Kline made a trip to Hamilton County to view the farm across the section from his brother-in-law, and he purchased the 160 acres.
+The following spring, the Kline family moved to Hamilton County from Illinois and settled across the section from Aunt Katie and Uncle Mike Pressler.
 Their farms adjoined in the center of the section.

 Aunt Katie bore four sons, only one of whom, Bill, was kind to his mother.
 The great tragedy of her life was the death of Bill in May 1900, caused by the kick of a horse.
 He was only seventeen.